What I Do

 There is, of course, more.

-I live in Minneapolis with my life partner, Cyndie, is a clinical social worker and personal coach.
+I live in Minneapolis with my life partner, Cyndie.
 My son Ben is an active, sunny guy, studying graphic design and making art and hiphop beats.
 My stepdaughter Emery is a creative whirlwind and a maker of unique clothing and jewelry.

 I have a rather useless degree in psychology (University of Illinois, 1977).
 At various times I’ve studied sound technology & composition, jazz piano, contact improvisation, and Aikido, produced a few radio shows for KFAI, and performed magic and Monty Python skits.
 I also enjoy tennis and bowling.
 (Not that I’m particularly good at any of those things.)